Even Healthy People Need a Flu Vaccine

 In addition to getting a flu shot every flu season, you can help fight the flu with good common sense and by practicing good hygiene.
 Here’s how you can take action to prevent the flu:

-- Avoid contact with those who are sick
+- Avoid contact with those that are sick

 - Cover coughs and sneezes